-So I went to, what I affectionately call, a Lawyer In A Box who appealed for me.
+So I went to, what I affectionately call a Lawyer In A Box who appealed for me.
 I’m speaking of those special law firms that shoot up on television warning you that your case warrants professional help.
 Typically, these law firms take 25% of your settlement (more on what a settlement is in a moment).
-This might seem like a high cost, but it is so worth it to have professionals in disability take care of your case because disability is a game of arcane rules that nobody but people who deal with it daily understand.
+This might seem like a high cost, but it is so worth it to have professionals in disability take care of your case because disability is a game of arcane rules that nobody but people who deal with it daily understands.

 Most people are turned down the first time they request disability and it is almost always necessary to appeal.
-So don’t lose hope if your denied at your first request.
+So don’t lose hope if you are denied at your first request.
 The other important thing to know about disability is that there is a huge caseload backlog and it will probably take several months for your case to come up.

 My attorney appealed for me and a video hearing was set up.
 Disability judges are in high demand and, most times, you won’t see one in person.
 My attorney got me ready for my video hearing by telling me what to expect.

 I went before the video judge.
 He asked me less than 10 questions, none of them difficult.
 Then he asked my lawyer some questions.
 And in 15 minutes, I was done with my disability trial.